cypress-io/cypress-example-circleci-orb/README.md

 ## Introduction

-This project on CircleCI: checks out code, installs NPM dependencies, runs Cypress E2E tests and records the output on Cypress dashboard.
-See [.circleci/config.yml](.circleci/config.yml) but it is usually very simple:
+This project installs npm dependencies, runs Cypress tests and records the output to the Cypress Dashboard on CircleCI.
+See [.circleci/config.yml](.circleci/config.yml):

 ```yaml
 version: 2.1